d13751200344/Daniel-portfolio-MERN-coursePlatform/README.md

 Students can sign up, login, and get a course, while teachers can add new courses on platform.

-Use mongoDB, mongoose, express.js, joi, JWT, Axios, React.js.
+Use mongoDB, mongoose, express.js, joi, JWT(stateless authentication), Axios, React.js.